-Whilst the arrangement of Figure 3 provides for significantly reduced power consumption over the prior art, energy is still lost when the gate capacitance is discharged by the reset circuit to turn off the switch 2.
+Whilst the arrangement of FIG. 3 provides for significantly reduced power consumption over the prior art, energy is still lost when the gate capacitance is discharged by the reset circuit to turn off the switch 2.

-Figure 4 provides for an energy recovery circuit which recovers some of this energy when turning off the switch.
-Figure 4 provides an isolated gate drive circuit which transfers an 'ON' pulse generated on the primary side of a transformer to a secondary side to turn on a

-5 discussion which follows that other reset circuits may be employed.
-Figure 4 provides an energy recovery circuit 50.
+FIG. 4 provides for an energy recovery circuit which recovers some of this energy when turning off the switch.
+FIG. 4 provides an isolated gate drive circuit which transfers an 'ON' pulse generated on the primary side of a transformer to a secondary side to turn on a switch on the secondary side.
+As the energy recovery aspect presupposes the switch 2 has been turned on, it will be appreciated that any of the arrangements previously described for turning 'ON' the switch 2 using a pulse may be employed.
+Whilst the previously discussed "fail safe" reset circuit of FIG. 2 is presented in FIG. 4, it will be appreciated from the discussion which follows that other reset circuits may be employed, including for example that disclosed in FIG. 1.
+FIG. 4 provides an energy recovery circuit 50.
 This circuit is responsive to the 'OFF' pulse previously described.
 In certain configurations, there may be two 'OFF' pulses, with a first triggering the energy recovery circuit and a second triggering the reset circuit with a time delay between them to maximise the energy recovered.
-The energy recovery circuit provides an energy recovery

-10 transformer having a winding 52b switchably connected by a switch 54 across the gate capacitor of the switch 2, i.e. switchably connected across the gate and source of the MOSFET 2.
+The energy recovery circuit provides an energy recovery transformer having a winding 52b switchably connected by a switch 54 across the gate capacitor of the switch 2, i.e. switchably connected across the gate and source of the MOSFET 2.